EXC3ll3NTrhyTHM/vertex-k-labeling/k_labeling_algorithms_report.md

 ### 1.3.
 Scope & Limitations

-This study focuses on Circulant graphs $C_n(S)$ for $n$ up to 12 and Mongolian Tent graphs $MT(3,n)$ for $n$ up to 10.
+This study focuses on Circulant graphs $C_n(n-5)$ for $n$ up to 50 and Mongolian Tent graphs $MT(3,n)$ for $n$ up to 50.
 The backtracking algorithm provides optimal solutions but is computationally limited to small graph instances due to its exponential time complexity.
 The heuristic intelligent and heuristic fast algorithms assume that randomized multi-attempt greedy search can find good solutions quickly, though they do not guarantee optimality or even feasibility in all cases.

 The experimental evaluation is conducted on a standard desktop computing environment, and results may vary on different hardware configurations.
 The study does not address parallel or distributed implementations of the algorithms.

 ### 1.4.
 Report Structure

 This report is organized into six main sections.
 Following this introduction, Section 2 details the algorithmic strategies and system design, including algorithm descriptions and pseudocode.
 Section 3 presents experimental results and comparative analysis.
-Section 4 concludes with findings and suggestions for future work.
-Sections 5 and 6 provide references and appendices respectively.
+Section 4 is the perfomance analysis.
+Section 5 concludes with findings and suggestions for future work.

 ## 2. Algorithmic Strategies & System Design

 ### 2.1.
-Algorithmic Approaches

-This study employs three distinct algorithmic strategies for solving the vertex k-labeling problem, each representing different trade-offs between solution optimality and computational efficiency.

-#### 2.1.1.
-Backtracking Algorithm

-The backtracking algorithm guarantees finding the optimal k-labeling by performing an exhaustive, systematic search.
-It operates on a simple but powerful principle: iterate through possible values of `k`, starting from a theoretical lower bound, and for each `k`, use a backtracking search to determine if a valid labeling exists.

-The backtracking component works by attempting to label vertices one by one.
-If assigning a label to a vertex creates a conflict (i.e., a duplicate edge weight), it backtracks and tries a different label.
-If all labels for a vertex lead to a conflict, it backtracks further to the previously labeled vertex.
-This process continues until a complete, valid labeling is found for the given `k`, or the entire search space is exhausted.
-The first value of `k` for which a solution is found is guaranteed to be the optimal one.

-#### 2.1.2.
-Heuristics

-Heuristic algorithms are strategies designed to find good approximate solutions to computationally hard problems in reasonable time, often by making locally optimal choices at each step.
-While heuristics do not guarantee optimal solutions, they can provide practical solutions for larger problem instances where exact algorithms become intractable.

-The greedy heuristic approach for k-labeling prioritizes vertices by degree and uses randomized multi-attempt search to improve solution quality while maintaining polynomial time complexity.
-This study implements a dual-mode heuristic system with both intelligent and fast variants to balance solution quality and computational speed.

-### 2.2.
 Data Structure Design

 The system employs adjacency list representation for graph storage, where each vertex maintains a list of its neighboring vertices.
 This design choice is justified by several factors: